 Whimsical facts from Belgium: Chocolate greetings

 Belgium is known for its world-class chocolate brands and is home to some of the largest chocolate factories in the world.
 As unique as Belgian chocolate is, so is the idea of the chocolate stamp.
 In 2013, 500,000 stamps smelled and tasted chocolate were circulated.
 Even if you don’t own any of these special stamps, you can sweeten the day for your loved one with a self-designed Postando postcard.

 Stamp is 1/10 of a calorie

 You will definitely never forget this bizarre fact!
 If you lick off a stamp, you take 1/10 of a calorie to yourself.
 This means that if you do this with 20,000 stamps, your average daily requirement is covered.

 There have been countless creative attempts to replace a classic postman.
-In Belgium, for example, cats were chosen to carry letters from one village to another.
-But of the 37 test cats, only one reached its destination by mail – after only 5 hours.
-Another alternative to send your letters is the funny idea of an Austrian researcher, Friedrich Schmiedl, who since childhood dreamed of sending letters with a rocket.
-On February the 2nd, 1931 he finally did it: he ignited the first postal rocket north of Graz.
-With 102 letters, the remote controlled rocket reached the village of St. Radegund, which was five kilometres from the starting point, and finally landed with a parachute.
-At least as fast as a rocket is the dispatch via Postando Postkarten App.
-Your self-designed postcard will make it even further than just to the next village, because our carrier pigeons are there for you and your loved ones worldwide!
+For example, in Belgium, cats were chosen to transport letters from one village to the next.
+But of the 37 Test cats, only one reached the destination by post – after only 5 hours.
+Another alternative to sending his mail is the funny idea of an Austrian researcher, Friedrich Schmiedl, who dreamed of sending letters with a rocket as a child.
+On February 2, 1931, the time had finally come: it detonated the first post rocketnorth of Graz.
+The remote-controlled rocket reached the village of St. Radegund, which was five kilometres from the launch point, with 102 letters and ended up with a parachute.
+At least as fast as a rocket is shipping via the Postando Postcards app.
+Your self-designed postcard makes it even further than just to the next village, because our pigeons are in use for you and your loved ones worldwide!